Ravenhall

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Ravenhall's median taxpayer income is $48,745 and average is $55,481.
-This is below the national average.
-Greater Melbourne has a median of $57,688 and an average of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Ravenhall are approximately $52,766 (median) and $60,058 (average) as of September 2025.
-Census data reveals household incomes rank at the 2nd percentile, while personal income is at the 58th percentile.
-Income analysis shows that 100% of locals (2,683 people) fall into the $800 - 1,499 category, contrasting with the broader area where the $1,500 - 2,999 bracket leads at 32.8%.
-Housing costs are modest, with all income retained.
-However, total disposable income ranks at just the 11th percentile nationally.
+In AreaSearch's latest postcode level ATO data released for financial year 2023, Ravenhall's median income among taxpayers is $48,745.
+The average income in the suburb is $55,481.
+Both figures are below the national average.
+In Greater Melbourne, the median income is $57,688 and the average is $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Ravenhall's median income would be approximately $52,766 as of September 2025, with an average of around $60,058 during the same period.
+According to census data, household incomes in Ravenhall rank at the 2nd percentile, while personal incomes are at the 58th percentile.
+Income analysis shows that 100% of locals (2,683 people) fall into the $800 - 1,499 income category, which is different from the broader area where the $1,500 - 2,999 bracket leads at 32.8%.
+Housing costs are modest in Ravenhall, with residents retaining 100% of their income.
+However, the total disposable income ranks at just the 11th percentile nationally.

 Frequently Asked Questions - Income